Alm1973/robot-vision-project/README.md

 Robotic System for Object Detection

 ## Project Description
-For the current project, we have designed a vision based robot control system which involves the use of a camera, VLM, and a robotic arm controlled by the microcontroller.
-The system is supposed to identify objects within a workspace, get their location from the processed images, and actuate physical movements through the use of an Arduino actuation system and guide the robotic arm there.
+In this project, the vision-based robot control system has been designed where the camera, VLM, and robotic arm with the microcontroller have been used.
+The robot control system will be responsible for object detection in the workspace, localization of the object by using images processed and actuating of the physical movement by the help of Arduino actuation system.

 ## Research Question
-Can a locally-run vision-language model, operating within a hybrid perception-reasoning pipeline where OpenCV handles spatial localization, reliably recover from task-disrupting situations — occlusion, environmental change, and abnormal/unrecognized targets — during an object verification task, by adapting its recovery strategy and repositioning the camera autonomously?
-(See [`docs/research-question.md`](docs/research-question.md) for the full revision history and hypothesis.)
+Is it possible that a locally hosted vision-language model, embedded in a perception-reasoning pipeline that uses OpenCV to do spatial localization, be able to recover from disruptions in the task of object verification due to occlusion, changes in the environment, and novel/unexpected objects?

 ## Current Hardware Setup
 - Arduino Uno